ana-albergaria/LAPR2-ISEP/docs/SprintC/US_4/US_4.md

         Assert.assertEquals(testStore.getTestsWithNoSamples(), testStore.getTests());
     }

-**Test 10** Check if tests are being found by barcode number and by code
+**Test 11:** Check if tests are being found by barcode number and by code

-**Test 10** Check if getting tests with not existent barcode numbers or codes are throwing exceptions
+**Test 12:** Check if getting tests with not existent barcode numbers or codes are throwing exceptions

+**Test 13:** Check if tests ready to be diagnosed are being evaluated correctly

 *It is also recommended to organize this content by subsections.*